Neil Young Archives: Volume II: 1972–1976

 Similar in scope to the first box set, Neil Young Archives Volume II: 1972–1976 was officially released as a deluxe box set and for streaming on the Neil Young Archives site on November 20, 2020.
-Covering Young's work with The Stray Gators, Santa Monica Flyers, Crosby, Stills, Nash & Young, Crazy Horse, and The Stills-Young Band during this period, Vol. II includes album cuts, demos, outtakes and alternate versions of songs from his albums Time Fades Away, Tonight’s the Night, On the Beach, Zuma, and Long May You Run, as well as the recently released album Homegrown in its entirety and tracks from CSNY's multiple sessions for their aborted Human Highway album.
+Covering Young's work with The Stray Gators, Santa Monica Flyers, Crosby, Stills, Nash & Young, Crazy Horse, and The Stills-Young Band during this period, Vol. II includes album cuts, demos, outtakes and alternate versions of songs from his albums Time Fades Away, Tonight’s the Night, On the Beach, Zuma, and Long May You Run, as well as the then-recently released album Homegrown in its entirety and tracks from CSNY's multiple sessions for their aborted Human Highway album.
 Also as with Volume I, included in the set are several live discs, including the unreleased live album Odeon Budokan.
 Volume II was released as a set of 10 CDs (with a deluxe edition containing a hardbound book), and did not have accompanying Blu-ray or DVD editions as Vol. I did due to, as Young has explained, “economic reasons.”

-Volume III: 1976–1980s
+Volume III: 1976–1987

-Young has stated in a message on the NYA site on September 15, 2022, that Volume III is tentatively scheduled for release in 2023.
-The website for Young's Living with War album contains several live recordings of songs from Life, which the page cites as being "From The Neil Young Archives, Volume 3".
+Neil Young Archives Volume III: 1976–1987 was released on September 6, 2024.
+Covering an eleven-year period from 1976–1987, Volume III included, among other tracks, an album and film called Across the Water that further documents his 1976 tour of Japan and Europe with Crazy Horse; A Snapshot in Time, an "audio documentary" of a rehearsal with Nicolette Larson and Linda Ronstadt prior to recording American Stars 'n Bars; Windward Passage, a live album of tracks recorded with The Ducks in Santa Cruz; the unreleased album Oceanside Countryside; Union Hall, a recording of Young rehearsing with Larson and the Give to the Wind Orchestra prior to their November 12, 1977 gig in Bicentennial Park in Miami; an album and film documenting his 1978 Boarding House residency; songs from both his unreleased album Island in the Sun and earlier versions of Old Ways; a live album documenting Young's February 7, 1984, shows with Crazy Horse at The Catalyst; and a disc of live tracks and studio cuts Young recorded with the International Harvesters.

-Volume IV (1990s)
+On July 25, 2024, Young announced a pre-sale for members of his Archives website for the upcoming box set.
+Two distinct versions of this box set were released: a 17 CD standard box set available both online and brick-and-mortar retailers, and a "deluxe" version, available exclusively at Neil Young's Greedy Hand merch store, that also contains 5 Blu-Ray discs.
+These Blu-Rays will contain eleven films in total, including four that have never been released and are exclusive to this box set.
+Members of Neil Young Archives that pre-ordered in advance received a 16 track CD sampler and a pin.
+A 2 LP version of highlights, titled Archives Vol. III - Takes, was also released.

-Volume IV will feature tracks from the 1990s.
+Volume IV (1987–TBD)